 Polycystic Kidney Disease (PKD)

-(Autosomal Dominant Polycystic Kidney Disease)
+(Autosomal Dominant Polycystic Kidney Disease; ADPKD)

-There are several genetic defects that cause polycystic kidney disease.
+There are several genetic defects that cause polycystic kidney disease (PKD).
 Several types are caused by dominant genes, and one rare type is caused by a recessive gene.
 That is, a person with the disease has inherited either one copy of a dominant gene from one parent or two copies of a recessive gene, one from each parent.
 People with dominant gene inheritance usually have no symptoms until adulthood.
 People with recessive gene inheritance develop severe illness in childhood.

 The genetic defect leads to the widespread formation of cysts in the kidneys.
 Gradual enlargement of the cysts with increasing age is accompanied by a reduction of blood flow and scarring within the kidneys.
 Cysts may become infected or bleed.
 Kidney stones may develop.
 Chronic kidney disease can occur eventually.
 The genetic defect may also cause cysts to develop in other parts of the body, such as the liver and pancreas.

 In the rare, recessive form of this disease that begins during childhood, the cysts become very large and cause the abdomen to protrude.
 A severely affected newborn may die shortly after birth because kidney failure can develop in the fetus, leading to poor development of the lungs.
-The liver is also affected, and at 5 to 10 years of age, a child with this disorder tends to develop high pressure in the blood vessels that connect the intestine and the liver (portal system).
+The liver is also affected, and at 5 to 10 years of age, a child with this disorder tends to develop portal hypertension, or high pressure in the blood vessels that connect the intestine and the liver (portal system).
 Eventually, liver failure and chronic kidney disease occur.

-Symptoms usually include discomfort or pain in the abdomen or side (flank), blood in the urine, frequent urination, and intense crampy (colicky) pain from kidney stones.
+Symptoms usually include discomfort or pain in the side (flank) or abdomen, blood in the urine, frequent urination, and intense crampy (colicky) pain from kidney stones.
 In other cases, fatigue, nausea, and other consequences of chronic kidney disease may result because the person has less functioning kidney tissue.
 Sometimes cysts may rupture, causing a fever that may last for weeks.
 Repeated urinary tract infections can worsen chronic kidney disease.
-At least half of the people with polycystic kidney disease have high blood pressure by the time the disorder is recognized.
+At least half of people with polycystic kidney disease have high blood pressure by the time the disorder is recognized.

 About one third of people who have the dominant form of polycystic kidney disease also have cysts in their liver, but these cysts do not affect liver function.
 People may also develop abdominal hernias or outpouchings of the wall of the large intestine (diverticulosis) and have disorders of heart valves.
 As many as 10% of people have dilated blood vessels (aneurysms) in their brain.
 Many of these brain aneurysms bleed and cause strokes.

-A doctor suspects this disease on the basis of family history or if an imaging study done for another reason shows enlarged kidneys and cysts in the kidneys.
+A doctor suspects this disease on the basis of family history or if an imaging test done for another reason shows enlarged kidneys and cysts in the kidneys.
 Ultrasonography and computed tomography (CT) or magnetic resonance imaging (MRI) reveal the characteristic appearance of cysts in the kidneys and liver.
-Even if the person has a family history of polycystic kidney disease, doctors may not recommend diagnostic tests until symptoms occur because there are no effective treatments until symptoms occur and being diagnosed may have harmful effects (for example, difficulty obtaining life insurance).
+Even if the person has a family history of polycystic kidney disease (PKD), doctors may not recommend diagnostic tests until symptoms occur because there are no effective treatments until symptoms occur and being diagnosed may have harmful effects (for example, difficulty obtaining life insurance).

 If cysts cause severe pain, doctors may try to drain fluid from the cyst (aspiration).
 Aspiration may relieve pain but does not affect the person's long-term prognosis.
 If symptoms are very severe, the kidney may need to be removed.

 A newer class of drugs called mammalian target of rapamycin (mTOR) inhibitors may slow the increase in cyst size, but these drugs do not appear to slow the decline in kidney function, so they are not usually used.